-Dogs have a right not to be tortured or born handicapped for life.
+Dogs have a right not to be born handicapped.
 Some breeds have become canine caricatures, giving the Animal Rights whackos credibility.

 May 2011 | TheDogPress.com

 Col. Sam Harper, Dogsport Reconnaissance

 Watching TV with my kid a few weeks ago, I make one of those astute observations that compels someone half my age to educate her elder.
 She lost the war of words but it probably was the worst bloodless battle I ever won.
 I’m not proud of it either because I respect her passion for what she believes in.

 So I put off writing this, hearing “Daddy, you can’t say those dogs are ugly, I’ll never be able to go to another show!”
 Then I remembered that with the new job, she isn’t showing anyway and what the hell, someone has to say it.
 I don’t think that Pacelle guy she was shrieking about reads The Dog Press but I’m banking on some level heads out there in “the dog fancy” so here goes.

 What moral justification gives humans the right to torture dogs in a life of suffering?
 Why do otherwise decent people condone it?
 For over a century now, inhumane humans have bred dogs incapable of living without human support.
 In the quest for something “unique” breeders have caused dogs to be born, which under most other circumstances, would be humanely destroyed.

 One of the worst dog deformities is the inability to breathe.
 No dog's nose belongs between his eyes.
 Only an egotistical misfit lacking the human capacity to love would do that to a dog!
 How horrible to be sentenced to a life of struggling for enough oxygen to sustain life!
 I have a touch of COPD from exposure to toxic chemicals and this spring I suffered like a bulldog.
 It really made me think.